 Funding for research and development activities is the most common form of funding that we receive.
 Public funding for research and development is recorded as "Other Income and Expenses, net" in our consolidated statements of income.
 Public funding for research and development is booked pro rata in relation to the relevant cost once the agreement with the applicable government agency has been signed and as any applicable conditions are met.
-See Note 20 to the Consolidated Financial Statements.
-Such funding has totaled \$84 million, \$76 million and \$76 million in the years 2004, 2003 and 2002, respectively.
+See Note 17 to our Consolidated Financial Statements.
+Such funding has totaled \$76 million, \$84 million and \$76 million in the years 2005, 2004 and 2003, respectively.

-Government support for capital expenditures funding has totaled \$18 million, \$62 million and \$55 million in the years 2004, 2003 and 2002, respectively.
+Government support for capital expenditures funding has totaled \$38 million, \$46 million and \$62 million in the years 2005, 2004 and 2003, respectively.
 Such funding has been used to support our capital investment.
 Although receipt of these funds is not directly reflected in our results of operations, the resulting lower amounts recorded in property, plant and equipment costs reduce the level of depreciation recognized by us.
-Public funding reduced depreciation charges by \$74 million, \$80 million and \$74 million in 2004, 2003 and 2002, respectively.
+Public funding reduced depreciation charges by \$66 million, \$74 million and \$80 million in 2005, 2004 and 2003, respectively.

 As a third category of government funding, the Company receives some loans, mainly related to large capital investment projects, at preferential interest rates.
-The Company recognizes these loans as debt on its balance sheet in accordance with paragraph 35 of Statements of Financial Accounting Concepts No. 6, Elements of Financial Statements ("CON 6").
+The Company recognizes these loans as debt on its balance sheet in accordance with paragraph 35 of Statements of Financial Accounting Concepts No. 6, Elements of Financial Statements (CON 6).
 Low interest financing has been made available (principally in Italy) under programs such as the Italian Republic's Fund for Applied Research, established in 1988 for the purpose of supporting Italian research projects meeting specified program criteria.
-At year-end 2004, 2003 and 2002, we had \$156 million, \$84 million and \$62 million, respectively, of indebtedness outstanding under state-assisted financing programs at an average interest cost of 1.0%, 1.1% and 1.2%, respectively.
+At year-end 2005, 2004 and 2003, we had \$120 million, \$156 million and \$84 million, respectively, of indebtedness outstanding under state-assisted financing programs at an average interest cost of 1.0%, 1.0% and 1.1%, respectively.

 Funding of programs in France and Italy is subject to annual appropriation, and if such governments or local authorities were unable to provide anticipated funding on a timely basis or if existing government- or local authority-funded programs were curtailed or discontinued, or if we were unable to fulfill our eligibility requirements, such an occurrence could have a material adverse effect on our business, operating results and financial condition.
+Furthermore, we may need to rely on public funding as we transition to 300-mm manufacturing technology.
+We are dependent on public funding for equipping the 300-mm wafers production facility in Catania (Italy).
+If such planned funding does not materialize, we may lack financial resources to continue with our investment plan for this facility, which in turn could lead us to discontinue our investment in such facility and consequentially incur significant impairments.
 From time to time, we have experienced delays in the receipt of funding under these programs.
 As the availability and timing of such funding are substantially outside our control, there can be no assurance that we will continue to benefit from such government support, that funding will not be delayed from time to time, that sufficient alternative funding would be available if necessary or that any such alternative funding would be provided on terms as favorable to us as those previously committed.